How we can help

 Empty Homes Officers are uniquely placed to work collaboratively with different teams such as Council Tax, Environmental Health and Building Control to deliver common objectives across multiple local authority departments through their work with empty homes.

 An Empty Homes Officer (EHO) had exhausted all avenues tracing the owner of a property.
-It became empty as the owner had passed away and their next of kin had denied responsibility for the property, despite being listed on council tax records.
+It became empty as the original owner had passed away and their next of kin had denied responsibility for the property, despite being listed on council tax records.
 The EHO could not get any information from the lender and contacted our advice service for further guidance.
 Our Empty Homes Adviser worked with our Policy Officer to provide specialist advice on probate and repossession.
 This helped the EHO identify the next steps to unlock the property.